26 Marywood Square

 At some point 26 Marywood Square and a couple of other properties in Strathbungo were purchased by the Guild of Aid, and only disposed of in the 1990s.
 The Guild was a charity that worked with women and children in the Gorbals.
 It set up a nursery for the children of working mothers, charging 1 shilling (5p) a week, ran cookery classes, provided cheap clothing and organised “fresh-air fortnights” for women and children to take holidays away from the city.
 It was most notably run by social worker Marald Grant from the 1920s to the 1960s; she also ran an adoption agency for illegitimate children.
 The role of the houses in Strathbungo, thought to also include 23 Moray Place and a house in Queens Square, is currently unclear – if anyone has any further information please let us know.
 The National Library of Scotland has film footage taken by Marald Grant depicting the Guild’s work .

 The house at 26 Marywood Square has a small plaque by the door; “Weir House”.
-The plaque is too new to be related to the early owner, William Weir, and is thought likely to honour the Guild’s president in the 1990s, the Third Viscount Weir, of Cathcart’s Weir engineering family.
+The plaque is too new to be related to the early owner, William Weir, and actually honours the Guild’s president, the Second Viscount Weir, of Cathcart’s Weir engineering family, and his wife.
+The Third Viscount was also subsequently a president..

 References